MaulingMonkey/hwnd/doc/unsound-assumptions.md

+Assumptions this crate makes that Rust alone does not guarantee.

 Rust code linking third party C or C++ cannot be sound, unless it is allowed to make assumptions about said C or C++.
 Those assumptions can be incredibly implicit - this document attempts to make those assumptions explicit.